moorepants/eme185/content/pages/resources.rst

 At the end of the course you will be expected to present your results to faculty, students, and visitors at the College of Engineering Design Showcase.
-This year's showcase will be at the ARC Pavilion on **June 8, 2017** from 2 to 4 pm and registration will open in March.
+This year's showcase will be at the ARC Pavilion on **{{ DUE_DATES['show'].strftime('%A, %b %-d, %Y') }}** from 1:30 to 4:30 pm and registration will open in April.
 At the showcase you will meet with industry sponsors and will have the opportunity to win various awards and to show off your work to potential employers.

 See the following website for more information: